Handler debuts, Hadelich dazzles in thrilling night at Tanglewood

 Handler strode onto the Shed stage with purpose, greeted the evening’s concertmaster, Alexander Velinzon, and took the podium for Brahms’ “Tragic Overture.”Right away, her crisp, powerful conducting style — clearly reminiscent of Andris Nelsons’ — was effective at bringing Brahms to life.
 She urged forth the strings, waved in the brass and percussion with verve, and caressed her winds in an emotional way.

-Velinzon and the stings were superb — a powerfully played Brahms.
+Velinzon and the strings were superb — a powerfully played Brahms.
 Handler made her mark.
 She bowed modestly, placing hand to heart, and pointed to credit various sections and individuals.
 She strode off stage with pace and quickly returned for Schumann’s “Symphony No. 4.”

-No. 4 begins with somber tones and develops into something else: Ziernlich langsam (Rather slow) to Lebhaft (lively) to Romanze: Ziernlich langsam, to Scherzo: Lebhaft — Trio, then.
-Langsam — Lebhaft — Schneller — Presto (slow — lively — faster — very fast.)
+No. 4 begins with somber tones and develops into something else: Ziernlich langsam (Rather slow) to Lebhaft (lively) to Romanze: Ziernlich langsam, to Scherzo: Lebhaft — Trio, then Langsam — Lebhaft — Schneller — Presto (slow — lively — faster — very fast.)

 It was exquisitely performed with Handler bringing both artistry and quality.
 It flowed like a river — meandering, then surging with power, until it exploded into a torrent.
 The build up was sharp; the conclusion loud, and vibrant.